Cantara/JAU-Updater-App/README.md

 ### MJAUU Usage

 * Plan your update scenario and create/update the MJAU.json to fit your needs
-* Put yur configuration to your existing ConfigService by changing provisionMJAUtoCS to fit your needs and run the script
+* Put your configuration to your existing ConfigService by changing provisionMJAUtoCS to fit your needs and run the script
 * Sit back and watch magic happen

 ![En example flow of controlled JAU client update with MJAUU](https://raw.githubusercontent.com/Cantara/JAU-Updater-App/master/images/MJAUU%20update%20JAU%20process%20example.png)